 - Notice if there is a camera in the room.
 If so, ask the officer if it can be turned on as soon as you see it.
 You want the tape rolling.
 The police do not!

-- The phlebotomist must gently invert each test tube of blood at least five times before putting them in and sealing the envelope.
+- The phlebotomist must gently invert each test tube of blood a few five times before putting them in and sealing the envelope.

-- The phlebotomist must NOT shake the tubes vigorously or this can cause an elevated reading due to clotting in the sample tubes.
+- The phlebotomist must NOT shake the tubes vigorously, which can cause an elevated reading due to clotting in the sample tubes.